fotober

 2.1.
 Harnessing Natural Light (Golden Hours and Window Light)

-Golden hour light casts a warm, flattering glow over properties, making it perfect for exterior shots and rooms with plenty of windows.
-Photographers should plan their shoots to take advantage of these ideal lighting conditions, which occur about an hour after sunrise or just before sunset.
+Golden hour light casts a warm, flattering glow over properties, making it perfect for exterior shots and rooms with ample windows.
+This period occurs about an hour after sunrise or just before sunset, providing the best lighting for real estate photography.
+Photographers should plan their shoots to take advantage of these ideal lighting conditions to capture stunning property images.

 Harnessing Power of Natural Light Optimizing Building Design